SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/index.md

 ## Get Ready To Go Live

 A few more steps remain before your integration is ready to run in a production environment.
-They require some human contact.

-*   Acceptance tests - Our technical onboarding managers will help you
+Our technical onboarding managers are ready to assist you.

+*   Acceptance tests

-*   Contract details - Our sales department will help you
+*   Contract details

-*   Settlement and Reconciliation - in order to balance your financial books
+*   Settlement and reconciliation

-No need to worry about them just yet.
+No need to worry about these steps just yet.
 We will walk you through everything when we get there.

-## Sequence Diagram

-FANCY SEQUENCE DIAGRAM!

-{% include iterator.html next_href="/checkout-v3/get-started/payment-lifecycle/payment-request"
-                         next_title="Start Integrating v3.0" %}

 [https]: /checkout-v3/resources/fundamental-principles#connection-and-protocol
 [json]: https://www.json.org/